Construction Site Injuries

 - Injuries from falls — A fall from a scaffold can result in a serious, career-ending injury.
 Workers have died following a construction accident of this nature.
 Our job is to see that the negligent party is held accountable.

-- Burn injuries — At Kraft Davies, PLLC, we know that even the most experienced electricians can suffer shocks and burns or electrocution on a jobsite.
+- Burn injuries — At Kraft Davies Olsson PLLC, we know that even the most experienced electricians can suffer shocks and burns or electrocution on a jobsite.
 Unsafe working conditions are usually the culprit, mandating that you retain experienced legal representation.

 - Crane injuries — When crane safety is not made a priority by a construction company, workers can get badly hurt or killed.
 The inherent risks involved combined with negligence can spell disaster and an end to a productive career.